Melted Bodies go harder on the ‘fuck me’ aspect of their music with a radioactive tirade on life, mental health, and trauma on The Inevitable Fork

 I think what’s most apparent with The Inevitable Fork on the first couple listens is how expansive it is, both sonically and emotionally.
 This album has by far Melted Bodies‘ most touching moments and the most explosive, boiled-over meltdowns yet.
 I was not ready for it – it would be one thing if the band just went full send on the unhinged, aggressive expression like many other metal and metal-adjacent bands do, but the reality shows something more ardent and volatile, concerning even, with the coin-flip quickness at which moods and tones change just like in our own anxious little heads where one minor inconvenience triggers a cavalcade of negativity that heats your brain like foil in a microwave.
 The Inevitable Fork is blindingly shiny, able to reflect your own face back at you like a mirror, or a freshly clean bus windshield before it plows into your squishy parts at a street intersection.
 I like the latter aspect of it, the former proves to be a lot more ugly.

 The first single is just about all the introduction you need to the points above.
 “Bloodlines” is without a doubt one of the best, most affecting songs Melted Bodies have ever written.
 It balances live-wire electronica, even flirting with breakbeat production near the beginning, with pointed hard rock as it navigates generational trauma and the ripple effects it causes decades later.
 It’s a spark near a puddle of water you’re standing in, the devious scheming of our DNA rolling the dice on any given day to determine what genetic predisposition will haunt us like a cackling dark cloud.
 Is today childhood sexual abuse day?
 What about fatherly abandonment?
 Family history of drugs and alcohol?
 “Bloodlines” really captures the self-destructive contending you can go through when reckoning with the fact that you’re your parents’ kid – it’s angry, distracting, and all-consuming, lyrically comparing it all to a knife in your side and a time bomb ticking inside you.
-I also regularly say the hook’s lyrics ‘I’m a son of a bitch!
-I’m a regrettable man!‘ in my own head all the time, lovingly of course.
+I also regularly say the hook’s lyrics ‘I’m a son of a bitch, and the regret of a man!‘ in my own head all the time, lovingly of course.
 I adore the guitar melodies in the bridge too.

 “Talk Some More About It” is something I didn’t expect to hear; a cloudy, acoustic wonder of guitar, light synths, and Andy Hamm’s heartfelt croon.
 It’s so delicate and spacious.
 Melted Bodies have slower tracks like “Helplessness”, but even that had an air of anxiety and darkness about it – this is all heavenly sunlight, the kind that’ll flambe your eyes if you look at it for longer than half a second.
 It’s like their “Wish You Were Here” moment for the band to be genuine and vulnerable, aching for understanding or to at least be heard.
 It’s a really pretty moment lodged in the album’s tumultuous throat, a stylistic foil to “The Avalanche” which builds in similar ways on total opposites of the tonal spectrum.
 On the other hand, fellow newcomer “Splitting” brims with nu metal ferocity.
 Some of the shrillest screams are heard on this track, extinguished by an industrial flair that spits mechanical lubricant in all directions as the machine at its heart pumps away and the lyrics form a screed about being flawed.
 This is a dense song, one of the most on The Inevitable Fork which is saying something.

 As one would expect, older tracks from previous EPs get new life.
-“Relax, You Are Lazy”, “Therapy, “The Avalanche”, and “The Hot Dog Contract” all shine the brightest and it’s like I’m listening to them for the first time again.
+“Relax, You Are Lazy”, “Therapy”, “The Avalanche”, and “The Hot Dog Contract” all shine the brightest and it’s like I’m listening to them for the first time again.
 The first song of those four is one of the most personally cutting:

 ‘Got that stain on my shirt